Last updated

 Changes

-Breaking changesIntroducing new functionality or changes that affect existing functionality.This always results in a new Minor version1 (e.g., v3.1, v3.2).
+Breaking changesIntroducing new functionality or changes that affect existing functionality.This always results in a new Minor stable version1 (e.g., v3.1, v3.2).

 This approach ensures that existing applications continue functioning without disruption, while developers can access new features when appropriate.